pts/tinyveracrypt/README.txt

 """"""""""""""""""""""""""""""""""""""""""""
 This doesn't work yet, but it will works soon:

-  $ ./tinyveracrypt.py init --luks RAWDEVICE
+  $ ./tinyveracrypt.py init --type=luks RAWDEVICE

 It is mostly equivalent to:

   $ cryptsetup luksFormat --batch-mode --cipher=aes-xts-plain64 --hash=sha512 --use-urandom RAWDEVICE

+Please note that the number of PBKDF2 iterations and the number of anti-forensic strips is different by default in tinyveracrypt and `cryptsetup luksFormat'.
+The LUKS volume created by tinyveracrypt is only 4096 bytes smaller than the raw device.

 Q11B.
 How to create a LUKS2 encrypted volume?
 """""""""""""""""""""""""""""""""""""""""""""